selfspin/selfspin.github.io/_posts/2022-8-19-SGD-LS-Refined.md

-Paper Reading: Benign Overfifitting of Constant-Stepsize SGD for Linear Regression (JMLR' 21 and COLT' 21)
+Paper Reading: Benign Overfifitting of Constant-Stepsize SGD for Linear Regression